hariseldon99/hariseldon99.github.io/MediaServer_notes.md

       * Note that radarr, sonarr, lidarr etc do not integrate with edonkey or any other p2p network besides usenet and bittorrent.
 As a workaround, set the [incoming folder of amule downloads](https://wiki.amule.org/wiki/AMule_files#Directories) to wherever (I have it set to /var/lib/amuled/.aMule/Incoming), then install the ["Auto Organnize Plugin"](https://jellyfin.org/docs/general/server/plugins/index.html#auto-organize) to Jellyfin and have it monitor the amule download folder for content, which it then integrates into Jellyfin's Libraries.
 This way, I can manually set downloads and they, at least, get integrated into Jellyfin properly.

+  * [MLdonkey](http://mldonkey.sourceforge.net): A p2p client (with a headless web interface) that supports multiple p2p networks.
+The standard setup described in their wiki should work well.
+Haven't really tried it as it doesn't integrate with any of the indexers (radarr, sonarr etc).

 ### Remote manual transcoding
 In case you need to [transcode](https://searchapparchitecture.techtarget.com/definition/transcoding) downloaded videos manually in order to improve playback, but need a remote interface to the server to do that, check out the [docker installation of handbrake (ffmpeg)](https://github.com/jlesage/docker-handbrake) that redirects to a web view.
 Truth be told, [ffmpeg](https://ffmpeg.org/) performs poorly on this laptop anyway, so setting up a remote interface might not be worth it.
 Instead, I choose to [mount the jellyfin directory over sshfs](https://www.linode.com/docs/networking/ssh/using-sshfs-on-linux/) on a more powerful machine and transcode [using handbrake](https://handbrake.fr/).